 - In World War Z, a soldier mentions that zombies have these sorts of eyes, but not for any magical reason: without a need to blink, dust and random debris in the air produce microscopic scratches in the eyes of the undead.

 - Adie from the Sword of Truth series.
 Blind, but capable of seeing with her magic.
-Becomes a major issue when the Pristinely Ungifted appear, because she can't see them at all since they don't show up in Magical Sight.
+This becomes a major issue when the Pristinely Ungifted appear because she can't see them at all since they don't show up in Magical Sight.
 She does hear and feel and smell them, though, so she knows they're there.
 She's justifiably creeped out as all getup by that.
 All the other wizards at least see them normally.